Proprietary Limited Company – What Does PTY LTD Mean?

 A proprietary limited company is its own legal entity.
 This means it has the ability to exist indefinitely unless it is wound up.
 If a director or shareholder dies, they can be replaced and the business continues trading.
 This is unlike a sole trader where a business ceases to exist when the sole owner dies.

 Sole traders are taxed at the standard marginal rates which depends on their income level.
 The rate can be as high as 45%.
 A company, on the other hand, is taxed a flat rate of 27.5% to 30% regardless of its profits.
-Moreover, a company can offset tax losses from a business against profits made by another and taxes can be carried forward into the future when the company is more profitable.
+Moreover, a company can offset tax losses from a business against profits made by another entity.
+Taxes can be carried forward into the future when the company is more profitable.

 - Avoid Conflict